cogsys-tuebingen/PAL/README.md

-# PAL - Parabolic Approximation Line Search for DNNS:
+# PAL - Parabolic Approximation Line Search for DNNs:
 This repository provides Tensorflow and Pytorch reference implementations for PAL.
 PAL is an An efficient and effective line search approach for DNNs which exploits the almost parabolic shape of the loss in negative gradient direction to automatically estimate good step sizes.